tjdwill/cpp-notes/Qt/install-no-account.md

 Be sure to list the Qt modules used as arguments to the `COMPONENTS` section of `find_package()`.
 The linked documentation provides well-written, easy-to-follow examples.

+**NOTE**: Also be aware that Qt requires an OpenGL implementation to build.
+CMake throws an error if it cannot do so.
+To fix this, [one solution is to install `libglew-dev`](https://stackoverflow.com/a/7843270).

 ### QtCreator

 To tell the QtCreator IDE where the Qt installation is, you [specify the location of the `qmake` executable binary](https://doc.qt.io/qtcreator/creator-project-qmake.html).
 To do so, go to 'Preferences' (the location of which depends on the version of QtCreator).
 Under 'Kit', click the 'Qt Versions' tab and click 'Add' under the Manual section.
 Then, browse to the path of `qmake`.
 In the context of this article's installation, the path is `$Qt/5.15.2/gcc_64/bin/qmake`.